-TIP: Video snapshots To determine if a body-worn video includes any snapshots, look for the icon in the Notes column.
+♥ TIP: Video snapshots To determine if a BodyVISION or BWX-100 video includes any snapshots, look for the icon in the Notes column.

 1 NOTE: Restricted videos

 If you see the word Restricted instead of the video's thumbnail image, it means that you lack the required permissions to view that record.
 For instructions on how to obtain viewing permission, see Submitting a Request to View a Body-Worn Video on page 31.